zzulueta/github-copilot-L400-exercises/Exercises/Exercises2.md

    - Backend: http://localhost:5100/api/dogs

 ### Part C: Setup Basic Organizational Standards
-1. Copy the  `.github/copilot-instructions.md` from exercises repository to the `.github/` folder in your cloned repository
+1. Copy the  `.github/copilot-instructions.md` from exercises repository (found in the instructions folder) to the `.github/` folder in your cloned repository
-1. Copy the  `.copilot-commit-message-instructions.md` from exercises repository to the `root` folder in your cloned repository
+2. Copy the  `.copilot-commit-message-instructions.md` from exercises repository (found in the instructions folder) to the `root` folder in your cloned repository
 ---

 ## **Exercise 1: Foundation - Understanding Code Review Context**